Tatsuki Shinotsuka: K-1

-On January 1, 2021, Shinotsuka announced his departure from Target Shibuya.
+On 1 January 2021, Shinotsuka announced his departure from Target Shibuya.

-Shinotsuka was scheduled to make his promotional debut against Kaito Ozawa at K'Festa 4 Day 1 on March 21, 2021.
+Shinotsuka was scheduled to make his promotional debut against Kaito Ozawa at K'Festa 4 Day 1 on 21 March 2021.
 The fight was ruled a majority draw after the first three rounds were fought, with two of the judges scoring the bout as 30-30, while the third judge scored the bout as 30–29 in Shinotsuka's favor.
 Shinotsuka was awarded a split decision after an extra round was fought.
 Shinotsuka revealed during the post-fight conference that he entered the fight with a broken right hand and an injured leg.

-Shinotsuka was scheduled to face Toma Tanabe at K-1 World GP 2021: Yokohamatsuri on September 20, 2021.
+Shinotsuka was scheduled to face Toma Tanabe at K-1 World GP 2021: Yokohamatsuri on 20 September 2021.
 A month before the event, Shinotsuka withdrew from the bout, due to a hand and neck injury he sustained during training.

-Shinotsuka was scheduled to challenge the reigning Krush Featherweight champion Takahito Niimi at Krush 132 on December 18, 2021.
+Shinotsuka was scheduled to challenge the reigning Krush Featherweight champion Takahito Niimi at Krush 132 on 18 December 2021.
 He lost the fight by a second-round knockout, after being knocked down a total of four times.
 The first knockdown came early in the opening round, while the remaining three happened in the third round.

-Shinotsuka was expected to face Yusuke at Krush 141 on September 24, 2022.
-He withdrew from the fight on September 9, due to a proximal phalanx bone fracture of a toe on his right foot.
+Shinotsuka was expected to face Yusuke at Krush 141 on 24 September 2022.
+He withdrew from the fight on 9 September, due to a proximal phalanx bone fracture of a toe on his right foot.

-Shinotsuka faced Yuta Hayashi at Krush 147 on March 25, 2023.
+Shinotsuka faced Yuta Hayashi at Krush 147 on 25 March 2023.
+He won the fight by a first-round knockout.